vivek092002/IndoorNavigationSystem/README.md

 ### About Project
 Navigating a new space is always intimidating.
 We cannot 'Google-Maps' our way through corridors and unlisted spaces.
 It becomes all the more difficult if you cannot understand the local language.
 Moreover, GPS fails to work in closed spaces.

-NAKSHA is an indoor navigation solution for navigating premises inside an organisation.
+It is an indoor navigation solution for navigating premises inside an organisation.
 With AR at its core, it aims to aid people to find their way around new places easier than ever.

+### How it works
+- User scans a QR code or selects a destination (e.g., "Conference Room B").
+- AR path is generated in real-time, overlaying arrows on the camera feed.
+- Step-by-step guidance leads the user to the location.
+- Destination reached!